-With the proper tools, governments can integrate datasets, applications, and devices to facilitate internal and external interactions.
+With the proper tools, governments can integrate datasets, applications and devices to facilitate internal and external interactions.
 The US National Institutes of Health, for example, launched the National COVID Cohort Collaborative (just one of many similar measures) to study COVID-19 and identify possible treatments.
-This cloud-based data-sharing and analytics platform has helped government experts, researchers, and commercial organizations exchange data and observations, revolutionizing the sharing of clinical research.8 Organizations have also used AI-powered solutions to improve their services.
+This cloud-based data-sharing and analytics platform has helped government experts, researchers and commercial organisations exchange data and observations, revolutionising the sharing of clinical research.8 Organisations have also used AI-powered solutions to improve their services.
 For example, a machine learning model and open data were used to identify participants for the Johnson & Johnson vaccine trials.9

 Large, shared datasets can offer valuable information, but their use entails significant risks.10 COVID-19 contact-tracing applications, quickly developed and implemented around the world, represent one of the most ambitious uses of such datasets to date.
 This data contains detailed personal information that, if leaked or used inappropriately, could lead to serious invasions of personal privacy—and erosion of public trust.11

-Increasing reliance on data insights has focused attention on the chief data officer, who is responsible for integrating data and developing best practices.18 The scope of the CDO role has varied widely among government entities, with differing expectations, responsibilities, and authorities.19 The pandemic, however, changed the role almost overnight, permitting CDOs to drive closer integration of data within and among governments, academia, and private organizations.20
+Increasing reliance on data insights has focussed attention on the chief data officer, who is responsible for integrating data and developing best practices.18 The scope of the CDO role has varied widely among government entities, with differing expectations, responsibilities and authorities.19 The pandemic, however, changed the role almost overnight, permitting CDOs to drive closer integration of data within and among governments, academia and private organisations.20

 In the United States, many state CDOs created COVID-19 dashboards to keep the public informed on the pandemic’s spread.
 They also leveraged state health information exchanges to provide better insights, published data on the use of stimulus funding, and in some cases, directly led their health department’s data efforts.
 In Arkansas, the CDO joined the state’s COVID-19 Technical Advisory Board to review and evaluate new technologies for testing and contact tracing.21 As governments move toward a postpandemic normal, CDOs are measuring economic impacts and using data to measure progress and assess milestones for reopening.22